-In an outbreak, the following procedures should be implemented: 1) Carrier animals should be identified and either culled or isolated and treated vigorously.
-Treated animals must be rechecked several times before there can be confidence that they are not carriers.
-2) The prophylactic use of antibiotics in feed or water supplies may be considered (the hazards are mentioned above).
+In an outbreak of salmonellosis, the following procedures should be implemented: 1) Carrier animals should be identified and either culled or isolated and treated vigorously.
+Treated animals must be rechecked several times before there can be confidence they are not carriers.
+2) The prophylactic use of antibiotics in feed or water supplies may be considered (the hazards are mentioned earlier).
 3) Movement of animals around the farm should be restricted to limit infection to the smallest group.
 Random mixing of animals should be avoided.
 4) Feed and water supplies must be protected from fecal contamination.
 5) Contaminated buildings must be vigorously cleaned and disinfected.
 6) Contaminated material must be disposed of carefully.
 7) All persons should be aware of the hazards of working with infected animals and the importance of personal hygiene.
 A strict farm management program should be introduced.
 8) Use of a vaccine should be considered, particularly in an outbreak involving pregnant cattle, pigs, or laying poultry.
 Commercial killed bacterins or autogenous bacterins may be used.
 Live attenuated vaccines show considerable promise, but few are available commercially (see SalmonellaVaccines).
 9) Stresses should be minimized.